lordsonvimal/bake-css/README.md

 grid layout is a bit complex, involves a lot of combinations.
 Build grid system using a component system of your choice

 - Component style
+Composition of components are an art.

+Build common components / templates with their behaviour

 For any component, try to create a set of standards around it and build css accordingly.

+Component styles usually are defined as layout styles + component specific style (colors, sometimes spaces, etc...)

 Use the guideline to define your component classes.